The Lorentz Group with Dual-Translations and the Conformal Group: Abstract

 \section{Abstract}

-For those finite-matrix representations of the Lorentz group of rotations/boosts that can also represent translations, two possible translation subgroups qualify.
-Of these two, one is selected, and one is discarded to represent the Poincar\'{e} group of rotations/boosts with translations in spacetime.
-Instead, let us discard the requirement that spacetime symmetries include just one translation subgroup.
-Then the transformations of both possible translation subgroups combine with those of the Lorentz group.
-The commutation relations of the generators of the dual-translations are calculated and presented here.
-Furthermore, spins are sought and found for those Lorentz reps that give a closed group while keeping new-transformation expansion in check.
-One finds that the Dirac 4-spinor formalism is the only solution and the slightly expanded group it represents is the conformal group.
-It follows as a corollary that the Dirac 4-spinor formalism is the only matrix representation of the conformal group.
+For those finite-matrix representations of the Lorentz group of rotations/boosts with spin $(A,B)\oplus(C,D)$ that can also represent translations, two possible translation subgroups qualify.
+Of these two, one must be selected, and one discarded, to represent the Poincar\'{e} group of rotations/boosts with translations in spacetime.
+Instead, let us discard the requirement that there be just one translation subgroup.
+With dual-translations, one gives up agreement with simple macroscopic observations of spacetime.
+Now the transformations of both possible translation subgroups combine with those of the Lorentz group.
+The resulting commutation relations require new transformations and generators to satisfy the linearity requirement of a Lie algebra.
+Special cases of spins are sought to restrict the influx of new transformations.
+One finds that the Dirac 4-spinor formalism is the only viable solution.
+The slightly expanded group it represents is the conformal group with just one new transformation, scale change.
+It follows as a corollary that the Dirac 4-spinor formalism is the only matrix representation of the conformal group with spin $(A,B)\oplus(C,D).$

 Keywords: Spacetime symmetries; Poincar\'{e} group; Spinors